APFSCIL London Supporters Member Clubs

 Most importantly, we exist to get supporters to City games.
 Each and every week we organise travel, meeting places, match tickets and, if necessary, accommodation.
 We're usually able to get cheaper fares than people can get on their own and, of course, there's the added bonus of a group of die-hard Grecians with whom to share the journey, the banter and the cider armadillos.
 Contact Neil Le Milliere on the e-mail address below to get details about any trip or to go on the mailing list for details of all trips throughout the season.

-In 2012 the Exiles will visit the Greek Island of Andros for the 6th year.
+In 2012 the Exiles visited the Greek Island of Andros for the sixth year.
 It began when a City fan, tracing her family history, met a retired non-league footballer, who ran a villa on the island and had played up front for Weymouth with Ex-city striker Alan Beer.
 A chance meeting has now morphed into an annual fans' match on the island surrounded by a week of sun, sea, sand and socialising.
 We’ve continued to visit and in 2020 will be going for the thirteenth time – which in this case will be lucky for us and anyone wanting to join us.

 Membership of the Exiles for the current season is £10.
 For this you receive:

 A membership card which has the season's fixtures on the reverse;

 An exclusive pin badge